MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

 ### Do

 *  Use time filters first.
-Kusto is highly optimized to utilize time filters.
+Kusto is highly optimized to use time filters.
-*  When using string operators:
+*  For string operators:
    *	Use the `has` operator, instead of `contains`, when looking for full tokens. `has` works better, since it doesn't look for substrings.
    *	Use case-sensitive operators when applicable, since they work better.
    *    For example, use: